mdwhatcott/huguinho-quickstart/content/article-2.md

 +++

 This is another very economically written article.
+Here's the [first](/the-first-post/).